mnieber/dodo-commands/doc/tutorial/part_2_local_development_with_docker.rst

 =======================================

 We will continue the previous scenario (:ref:`tutorial_part1`) by Dockerizing the two services.
-If you haven't done the steps of the previous scenario, run these steps to get started:
+If you haven't done the steps of the previous scenario, run this to get started:

 .. code-block:: bash